mopidy/mopidy/docs/ext/mpris.rst

   Ubuntu/Debian.

 - An ``.desktop`` file for Mopidy installed at the path set in the :confval:`mpris/desktop_file` config value.
-See :ref:`install-desktop-file` for details.
+See usage section below for details.

 Configuration values